thejff/codemapper/README.md

 $ npm i -g @justforfun/codemapper
 ```

+You also need to make sure Graphviz is installed, it can be downloaded [here](https://www.graphviz.org/download/)

 ## Notes

 The code mapper is currently in its early stages of development, as such there are a few restrictions (see the next release and future work sections below for more). <br/>